Games & Quizzes

 /ˈnərsiNG/

 (of mother) breastfeeding baby. profession or practice of providing care for sick and infirm.
-To care for and look after someone who is sick.
+To drink/allow (baby) to drink milk from breast.

 /ˈpāSHənt/